-As shown in Table 1L-20, emergency shelters are permitted by-right in the ML, CS, CC, and CN zones.
 According to the Reedley Police Department, there are 38 homeless individuals living in, or near the edges of, the city.
 In compliance with Government Code Section 65583(a)(4)(I), there is ample land area to accommodate one or more facilities with 38 beds and 200 square feet per bed.
 A single facility with 38 beds could be accommodated in a building of approximately 7,600 square feet.
 In the ML, CS, CC, or CN zones, a facility this size could be constructed on a 0.25-acre lot while meeting development standards.
 There are 26 vacant parcels in Reedley in these zones that are larger than 0.25 acres.
 Of these, all but one are between 0.25 and 1.8 acres; the last parcel is 9.3 acres in size and is located in the ML zone.
-Table 1L-21 shows the number of parcels that are vacant and zoned ML, CS, CC, and CN.
+Table 1L-21 shows the numbera selection of vacant of parcels of at least 0.25 acres that are vacant and zoned ML, CS, CC, and CN, and provides a description of the location's suitability for development as an emergency shelter.
+This list is not exhaustive; there are currently 26 vacant parcels in these zones totaling 27.52 acres, others of which may also be suitable for an emergency site.
+The example parcels listed below total 3.71 acres, which is sufficient to meet the City's need for emergency shelter development.